ant-design/ant-design/docs/spec/data-format.en-US.md

 ### Amount

-**Amount Format: **The standard format is "currency symbol + number".
+**Amount Format**: The standard format is "currency symbol + number".
 For example, "CNY1,123.00". **Currency Symbol**: There are two types: abbreviations letters and characters.
 You can check symbols for different currencies from [CURRENCY SYMBOLS](https://www.iban.com/currency-codes).

 | Currency Symbol | How and When to Use | Example |
 | --- | --- | --- |